 Q4.
 Are the markers refillable?

 A4.
 No. Stampin’ Up! made the decision to provide a low-cost, high-quality marker that could easily and economically be replaced without having to worry about purchasing ink refills or nib replacements.
-By offering them singly (see Question above), you can purchase individual replacements.

 Q5.
 What is the colour lifter?

 A5.
-The colour lifter has no colour in it an it is used to erase, highlight, blend and add texture.
+The colour lifter has no colour in it and it is used to erase, highlight, blend and add texture.
 To erase colour, gently go over the mistake to “push” the colour back inside the lines.
 You may have to go over it a few times.
 Use it to highlight by removing colour you’ve blended (like on a balloon or jar).
 Use it to soften up or blend any harsh lines.
 Use it sparingly when softening lines or you will create a lighter stripe.
 To create texture, swirl the lifter in one place over the colour and the alcohol will pool a little.
 This gives a cool watercolour effect and adds texture and background to your image.

 Q6.
 How do I make skin colour?